kionchan7/CyberFastTrack_Spring2020/BH04/README.md

 * Type `run < <(python bm02.py)` to re-run the program in the debugger.
 * Enter `x/150x $sp` to display the current and the next 149 stack pointers
 * Look at the stack canary value `0xbeef0000` and the return address `0x56557579`.
 They are both the same as above.
+* We need to changes the return address to `0x5655615d` because we want to execute the read_flag() function.
+Note: we get `0x5655615d` from `disas read_flag` in the debugger.
+Remember, we have to write the addresses in reverse byte order.

 BH04_7.PNG\
 ![image info](BH04_7.png)